-- Dr. Sylvain Charlebois, Dean of Management
+- Dr. Sylvain Charlebois, Professor, Faculty of Management

 - Dr. David Anderson, Dean of Medicine

 - Dr. Evangelos Milios, Professor, Faculty of Computer Science

 - Dr. Andrew Rau-Chaplin, Dean, Faculty of Computer Science

 - Dr. Nur Zincir-Heywood, Faculty of Computer Science

 - Dr. Stan Matwin, Director, (ex officio), Faculty of Computer Science

 - Sue Abu-Hakima Amika, President and CEO, AmikaMobile, Ottawa, ON